SpotIM/spotim-integration-docs/social-kit/README.md

 ### Displaying the Number of Messages in a Conversation
 You can display a separate widget showing the number of messages in a Conversation.
 For more information, see the [Message Count](../conversation/comments-count/README.md) documentation page.

-### Importing Comments from Other Platforms
-Our conversation widget offers the ability to import comments from other platforms.
-For more information, see the [Import](../imports/readme.md) documentation page.